Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Applications

 The experimental results, illustrated in Fig.~\ref{fig:panel}, highlight that the proposed F-MPPI method not only reaches the target more quickly but also with superior precision compared to standard MPPI.
 To quantitatively evaluate performance, we calculate the Root Mean Square Error (RMSE) for both the $x$ and $z$ components after the initial transient phase.
 The F-MPPI method achieves RMSE values of $0.017$~m and $0.027$~m for the $x$ and $z$ components, respectively, while the standard MPPI yields higher RMSEs of $0.048$~m and $0.038$~m.

-An additional advantage of F-MPPI is the significantly smoother control commands it generates.
+An additional advantage of F-MPPI is the significantly smoother control commands it generates, as shown in Fig.~\ref{fig:panel} (bottom right).
 This smoothness can have practical benefits, such as reducing actuator wear and lowering power consumption, thus enhancing the overall efficiency and longevity of the system.

-\subsection{Computation time analysis}
+\subsubsection{Computation time analysis}

 In order to study the impact of the proposed method on the computation time, we have collected data by running several simulations of the quadrotor on the onboard Jetson computer with and without the MPPI gains calculation.
 Results obtained with different control horizons $N$ and number of samples $K$ are reported in Fig.~\ref{fig:timings_quadrotor}.
-Including the gain computation increases overall runtime by roughly $40\%$--$70\%$.
+The difference between F-MPPI and standard MPPI can be ascribed to the gain computation, which increases overall runtime by roughly $40\%$--$70\%$.
 The overhead grows with the number of samples and the prediction horizon; it reaches the high end of this range when $K=1200$, where the rollouts outnumber the available GPU cores.

 It should be recognized that this approach has a higher computational burden compared to methodologies developed for gradient-based MPC that rely on Riccati recursion \cite{Dantec2022} or NLP sensitivities \cite{Belvedere2025}.
+Ultimately, the performance gains will be determined by the specific system characteristics that dictate whether the additional computational cost is worthwhile.
 Nevertheless, we demonstrated that the proposed method is a viable option for sampling-based MPC.
 As evidenced by the experimental results, even running F-MPPI at the low frequency of $50$~Hz can yield significant performance improvements compared to standard MPPI thanks to the high-frequency feedback provided by the MPPI gains implemented in the inner-loop.